GeoAdapt: Self-Supervised Test-Time Adaptation in LiDAR Place Recognition Using Geometric Priors: Abstract

 \section{Abstract}

-LiDAR place recognition approaches based on deep learning suffer a significant degradation in performance when there is a shift between the distribution of the training and testing datasets, with re-training often required to achieve top performance.
-However, obtaining accurate ground truth on new environments can be prohibitively expensive, especially in complex or GPS-deprived environments.
+LiDAR place recognition approaches based on deep learning suffer from significant performance degradation when there is a shift between the distribution of training and test datasets, often requiring re-training the networks to achieve peak performance.
+However, obtaining accurate ground truth data for new training data can be prohibitively expensive, especially in complex or GPS-deprived environments.
 To address this issue we propose \textit{GeoAdapt}, which introduces a novel auxiliary classification head to generate pseudo-labels for re-training on unseen environments in a self-supervised manner. \textit{GeoAdapt} uses geometric consistency as a prior to improve the robustness of our generated pseudo-labels against domain shift, improving the performance and reliability of our Test-Time Adaptation approach.
 Comprehensive experiments show that \textit{GeoAdapt} significantly boosts place recognition performance across moderate to severe domain shifts, and is competitive with fully supervised test-time adaptation approaches.
-Our code will be available at \href{https://github.com/csiro-robotics/GeoAdapt}{https://github.com/csiro-robotics/GeoAdapt}.
+Our code is available at \href{https://github.com/csiro-robotics/GeoAdapt}{https://github.com/csiro-robotics/GeoAdapt}.